soup-bowl/hot-this-week/README.md

 An experimental bot that posts a rundown of your musical week on Mastodon and/or Twitter.

+**:warning: The Twitter integration will be phased out as Twitter has taken an agressive stance against automatic tweeting.
+My development account has been suspended, so I'm no longer able to develop the integration.
+Mastodon will be the sole focus going forward.**

 ## 🤔 What does this do?

 This clever bot does the following: